praszuk/josm-plbuildings-plugin/README.md

 ## Description
-PLBuildings is a [JOSM](https://josm.openstreetmap.de/) plugin which allows to easily import buildings from polish public datasets to add it to the OpenStreetMap.
+PLBuildings is a [JOSM](https://josm.openstreetmap.de/) plugin which allows to easily import buildings from Polish public datasets to add it to the OpenStreetMap.
 It communicates with the [PLBuildings server](https://github.com/praszuk/josm-plbuildings-server) that obtains this data.

 ## How to use it